tlongers/doccydoc/sphinx/source/incidents.rst

 **Guidance for use**

-Where a source states that an incident happened in a particular settlement (whether village, town or city), we find the appropriate OSM object name and ID, and record it in this pair of fields:
+Where a source states that an incident happened in a particular settlement (whether village, town or city), we find the appropriate name and reference/idetity number provided by the gazetteer in use for the dataset, and record it in this pair of fields.
+If the gazetteer is Open Street Map, for example, we would do the following:

-- The OSM object name should be placed in ``incident:site_settlement_osm_name``
+- The OSM object name should be placed in ``incident:site_settlement_name``
-- The OSM object ID number should be placed in ``incident:site_settlemtn_osm_id``
+- The OSM object ID number should be placed in ``incident:site_settlement_id``

 Often, information about incidents does not list a settlement by name.
 If so, we will leave this field blank even if by the description it seems to indicate a particular place.
 This is because we only transcribe what other groups have reported about an incident, and do not augment it.